exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 ### Required Parameters

 * ``BUCKET_PATH`` - It specifies a path to the cloud storage filesystem.
-It should start with a storage specific schema, such as `s3a` or `adl`.
+It should start with a storage-specific schema, such as `s3a` or `adl`.

 * ``DATA_FORMAT`` - It defines the data file format in the provided path.
 We support importing data from **Avro**, **Orc** and **Parquet** file formats and exporting to **Parquet** format.

-* Additional storage specific properties that enable accessing storage filesystems.
+* Additional storage-specific properties that enable accessing storage filesystems.

 ### Optional Parameters